 According to Keith Boyette, the Global Methodist's transitional connectional officer, "The GMC was formed in 2022 after efforts to resolve decades of conflict in The United Methodist Church failed.”
 The six seminaries it approved had to demonstrate institutional integrity, financial health and alignment with the theological and ethical principles of the GMC.

 In 2021, Beeson added a Certificate of Wesleyan Studies as an option for Wesleyan students in the Master of Divinity program.
-This program satisfies educational requirements stipulated by the GMC and will prepare Methodist students for life and ministry in their churches.
+This program satisfies educational requirements stipulated by the GMC and prepares Methodist students for life and ministry in their churches.

 Michael Pasquarello III, Beeson’s Methodist Chair of Divinity and director of the Wesleyan Studies certificate program, said this recognition was good for Beeson.